rez3vil/PandaDock/docs/source/tutorials/ml_enhanced_docking.rst

 After completing this tutorial:

-- Explore :doc:`virtual_screening` with ML models
+- Explore :doc:`virtual_screening` with PandaML algorithm
 - Learn about :doc:`../examples/custom_ml_models`
 - Check out :doc:`../user_guide/model_selection`
 - Try :doc:`active_learning` for model improvement

-The ML-enhanced docking capabilities of PandaDock provide state-of-the-art accuracy for molecular docking applications.
+The PandaML algorithm provides state-of-the-art accuracy for molecular docking applications with superior affinity prediction (R² = 0.878).
 Experiment with different models and configurations to find the best setup for your specific use case!